smartdevicelink/sdl_server_guides/docs/Getting Started/Installation/index.md

 NOTE: Using the dev server can cause CORS issues when connecting to the API so it should only be used when testing UI changes.

 * `build`: Generates a new staging/production build using webpack.
-This command should only be run if you made front-end modifications to the UI.
+Not required to be used if you're using the start-server script.
 * `lint`: Parses the Policy Server code and checks for syntactical or stylistic errors.
-* `start-pg-staging` **DEPRECATED**: Runs the migration up script which initializes data in the database, sets the environment to `staging` and starts the Policy Server
-* `start-pg-production` **DEPRECATED**: Runs the migration up script which initializes data in the database, sets the environment to `production` and starts the Policy Server
+* `test`: Runs the unit tests packaged with the project.
+Uses the `TEST_` database environment variables to modify the database. **This will clear all policy server data when running!
+Make sure you use a database you do not mind being cleared!**
+* `db-migrate-up`: Runs all migrations on the database.
-* `db-migrate-reset-pg-staging` **DEPRECATED**: Runs the migration down script which drops all the data and tables in the staging database
+* `db-migrate-reset`: Runs migration downs and clears the database.

-Production/Staging scripts are now deprecated.
-Please use `start-server` instead of `start-pg-staging` or `start-pg-production`.

 Run the following command to finalize set up and start the server.